Time for another staff meeting. Need an idea for something that engages teachers? Shakes things up a bit?

 Solution: Ask teachers what they need.

-It may not be true that meetings are useless -- they're good to keep the gears of the school twisting -- but rarely do they meaningfully impact the learning and lives of students.
-Think about your average staff meeting and what happens -- the work and the lasting impact of that work.
+It may not be true that meetings are useless—they’re good to keep the gears of the school turning—but rarely do they meaningfully impact the learning and lives of students.
+Think about your average staff meeting and what happens—the work and the lasting impact of that work.
 How much of it changes lives?

-There are undoubtedly school and district policies that dictate much of what happens in staff meetings: how often you meet, how long you meet, and so on.
-But if you're able to start with the kinds of things that teachers actually need, rather than what the school or district needs, engagement should improve -- eventually.
-If not, check for pulses.
+There may be school and district policies that dictate much of what happens in staff meetings: how often you meet, how long you meet, and so on.
+But if you’re able to start with the kinds of things that teachers actually need, rather than what the school or district needs, engagement should improve—eventually.

-Some schools have adopted workshop- and PD-style staff meetings, but teachers can still often lack any sort of input or control, which doesn't solve the problem of them being school- and district-centered instead of teaching- and learning-centered.
+Some schools have adopted workshop- and PD-style staff meetings, but teachers still often lack any sort of input or control, which doesn't solve the problem of the meetings being school- and district-centered instead of teaching- and learning-centered.

 Genius, Not Endurance

-Solution: Prioritize those ideas that most meaningfully impact students, then use social media for the rest.
+Solution: Prioritize those ideas that most meaningfully impact students, and use social media for the rest.

-A key theme in staff meetings is data -- events, priorities, scheduling issues, general feedback, etc. Having everybody in one room allows information to be exchanged, enabling a lot of "housekeeping items" to be checked off.
-It can also promote collegial interaction and allow for group work within grade levels, teams, departments, or even intraschool and interdistrict functions.
-But so can the internet.
-Social media, closed Edmodo, Facebook, Google+ communities, and more can provide online hubs to exchange the kind of information that's usually exchanged at school staff meetings.
+A key theme in staff meetings is data—events, priorities, scheduling issues, general feedback, etc. Having everybody in one room allows information to be exchanged, enabling a lot of housekeeping items to be checked off.
+But the internet can be a better way to share information widely: Social media, closed Edmodo, Facebook, and more provide online hubs to exchange the kind of information that’s usually exchanged at school staff meetings.
 Flip your staff meeting.

-Then for the in-person bit, establish mission-critical goals like improving literacy, communicating with communities, or expanding student-centered programs.
-After this, break down how to achieve those goals, and do things that engage the genius in (rather than the endurance of) your teachers.
+When you are all together, establish mission-critical goals like improving literacy, communicating with communities, or expanding student-centered programs.
+Next, break down how to achieve those goals, and do things that engage the genius in—rather than the endurance of—your teachers.

 Problem: Faculty meetings are often held after long days.